Cloud-savvy/Garage/README.md

 - **GitHub Pages** – Host static websites directly from your repository.
 - **GitHub CLI** – Command-line tool for interacting with GitHub.

-Feel free to contribute and add more useful Git commands! 🚀